 Next is a GAC, or granular activated carbon, filter, which uses adsorption to trap aesthetic contaminants that affect taste and odor, such as chlorine.

 The final stage of filtration is a composite shell layer, which is made of more than 7 proprietary filtration materials.
-Water moves slowly through this filter stage, and this longer contact time allows for the most thorough removal of contaminants to a “superior level”.
+Water moves slowly through this filter stage, and this longer contact time allows for the most thorough reduction of contaminants to a “superior level”.

 Aquagear calls its filter a “proprietary filter”, and the biggest selling point of this filter is that it lasts for up to 120 gallons – about 3 times longer than most competitor filters.